yashsehgal/doamatto.xyz/README.md

 - **Next.js Analytics** (subject to change) for testing

 ### Acknowledgments
 This codebase is licensed under the BSD 3-Clause license.
-Content of the website, unless mentioned otherwise, are licensed under the CC-BY-4.0 license. i18n is based off [this guide.](https://biscui.tech/en/blog/i18n-ssg-nextjs-app)
+Content of the website, unless mentioned otherwise, are licensed under the CC-BY-4.0 license.
+Kudos to [Lee Robinson](https://leerob.io) for writing up how to do API requests with SWR.